Fermented vegetable sticks are the one thing that I always have bubbling away on my kitchen counters. I love them for so many reasons.

 - But the main reason why I always have fermented snacking vegetables kicking around is because I’m lazy.

 I know that seems backwards, how could anyone who is devoted to fermenting be lazy?
-But… at 6:30 in the morning when I’m scrambling to fill my kids lunch boxes, it is so awesome to have already prepared vegetables in the fridge ready to dump into the lineup of waiting snack containers.
-Or when we all get home at the end of a busy day and we’re starving for something to eat, I can always reach for my jar of snacking vegetables in the fridge!
+But… at 6:30 in the morning when I’m scrambling to fill my kids lunch boxes, it is so awesome to have already prepared vegetables in the fridge ready to dump into the lineup of waiting lunch containers.
+Or when we get home at the end of a busy day and we’re starving for something to eat, I can always reach for my jar of fermented vegetable sticks in the fridge!

 - Prep Time: 15 minutes